kevinveenbirkenbach/cymais/roles/pc-designer-tools/README.md

 This role can be customized by adding or removing software packages in the `main.yml` file to match the specific needs of the user.

 ## Support and Contributions
-For support, feedback, or contributions, such as adding more tools or improving the existing setup, please open an issue or submit a pull request in the `computer-playbook` repository.
+For support, feedback, or contributions, such as adding more tools or improving the existing setup, please open an issue or submit a pull request in the `cymais` repository.
 Contributions that enhance the role for designers are greatly appreciated.